Zutki/openJ2D/README.md

-# This branch exists for referance reasons, and is no longer actively developed, See the complete-rewrite branch for newer changes (as long as don't take an "extended" break again)
+# This branch exists for referance reasons, and is no longer actively developed, See the complete-rewrite branch for newer changes (as long as I don't take an "extended" break again)

 # Minecraft2D